-Policy No: 10.7 Type of Policy: Administrative Policy Owner: Capital Planning & Space Management Reason for Policy:
+Policy Owner: Capital Planning & Space Management

 The purpose of this document is to outline the procedures associated with Facility Planning.
 The Director of Facility Planning is responsible for the orderly planning for the long-range development of the campus.
 The Office of Facility Planning makes continuous studies of the physical needs of the Institute and coordinates the planning and construction of physical facilities.
 Present and future facility needs are determined by working closely with the various instructional and administrative departments.
 The office assembles all requests for and analyzes all plans for expansion of facilities and changes which affect the physical appearance of the campus.